aditi-mittal-cmu/mittal-portfolio/CritiqueByDesign.md

 <h2>Step four: Test the solution</h2>

-<p> This was by far the most exciting step for me.
+<p><i> This was by far the most exciting step for me.
 Asking people to look at a visualization I created while providing them with little or no context was scary at first.
     I wondered what if none of this makes sense to anyone but I was surprised with the positive critique and insights from people.
 I solicited feedback from two people who I am going to call Person 1 and Person 2.
-Everything mentioned in "" are direct quotes. </p>
+Everything mentioned in "" are direct quotes. </i></p>

 <p><b> Person 1</b></p>